-In its sole exception to the Amended Recommended Order, The Agency takes exception to Paragraph 41 of the Amended Recommended Order, arguing that the ALJ applied the wrong burden of proof in this paragraph and thus the proceedings on which the conclusions of law in this paragraph are based did not comply with the essential requirements of law.
-120.57(1)(1), Florida Statutes, requires an agency to "first determine from a review of the entire record, and state with particularity in the [final] order ... that the proceedings on which the findings [of fact] were based did not comply with essential requirements of law."
+In its sole exception to the Recommended Order, The Agency takes exception to Paragraph 120 (and, by extension, to Paragraphs 114 and 151 and Endnote 7) of the Recommended Order, arguing that the ALJ improperly implied that the wrong burden of proof applied to the licensure renewal case, and thus did not comply with the essential requirements of law.
+Section 120.57(1)(l), Florida Statutes, requires an agency to "first determine from a review of the entire record, and state with particularity in the [final] order ... that the proceedings on which the findings [of fact] were based did not comply with essential requirements of law."
 Even though the phrase "did not comply with the essential requirements of law" is contained in the sentence regarding the rejection or modification of findings of fact, the Agency asserts failure to comply with the essential requirements of law is also a valid reason for the Agency to reject or modify the ALJ's incorrect determination of the burden of proof in a licensure case, which is a procedural issue that affects the findings of fact and proceedings as a whole, and is closely tied to the Agency's discretion to determine the fitness of licensure applications, pursuant to the Florida Supreme Court's reasoning in Department of Children and Families v.
 Davis Family Day Care Home, 160 So.
 3d 854, 856-57 (Fla.
 2015) and Department of Banking and Finance v.
 Osborne Stern & Co., 670 So.
 2d 932 (Fla.
 1996).

-As a licensee, Hidden Oaks ultimately bears the burden in proving that it meets all the requirements for re-licensure, and any conclusion of law to the contrary is clear legal error.
+As a licensee, Rise and Shine ultimately bears the burden in proving that it meets all the requirements for re-licensure, and any conclusion of law to the contrary is clear legal error.
 Any conclusion of law to the contrary also goes against the Florida Supreme Court's opinions in Davis and Osborne Stern.
 In Davis, which re-affirmed the Osborne Stern case, the Court stated that "[i]n Osborne Stern, this Court clarified that it is the nature of the agency's action and the underlying rights implicated by the action that govern the applicable evidentiary standard."
 Id at 857.
 Thus, the Court found that "the Second District correctly recognized that '[t]he holding of Osborne [Stern] was that the preponderance of the evidence burden of proof, not the clear and convincing burden, is applicable to license application proceedings."
 Id.
 The Florida Supreme Court's reasoning in Davis and Osborne Stern applies with equal persuasiveness to both initial and renewal licensure denials.
 Indeed, as the First District Court of Appeal observed in Terrell Oil Co. v.
 Department of Transportation, 541 So.
 2d 713 (Fla.
 1st DCA 1989), license renewal proceedings are not penal because they do not have the effect of suspending or revoking a license.
 Id. at 715.
 There is "a qualitative difference between the type of order ... that denies renewal of a license that has expired or is about to expire and one which suspends or revokes an active license."
 Id.